-Prediction-Enabled Component Technology (PECT) [11] is a development infrastructure that incorporates development tools and analysis techniques.
-PECT is an ongoing research project at the Software Engineering Institute (SEI) at Carnegie Mellon University.
-PECT focuses on analysis; in principle any analysis could be incorporated.
-However, the framework does not include any theories on how to analyse different properties, just definitions of how analysis shall be applied in a so called reasoning framework.
-To be able to analyse using PECT, proper analysis theories must be found and implemented and a suitable underlying component technology must be available.
-A PECT is an abstract model of a component technology, consisting of a construction framework and a reasoning framework.
-When concretizating a PECT it is necessary to choose an underlying component technology, define restrictions on that technology to allow predictions, and find and implement proper analysis theories.
-The PECT concept is highly portable, since it does not include any parts that are bound to a specific platform.
-Although to move from one platform to another, the choice of the underlying technology may become important in practice.
-For modelling or describing a component based system the Construction and Composition Language (CCL) [11]; which is not UML-compliant, is used.
+A Prediction-Enabled Component Technology (PECT) [21] is a development infrastructure that incorporates development tools and analysis techniques.
+PECT is an ongoing research project at the Software Engineering Institute (SEI) at the Carnegie Mellon University.2 The project focuses on analysis; however, the framework does not include any concrete theories - rather definitions of how analysis should be applied.
+To be able to analyse systems using PECT, proper analysis theories must be found and implemented and a suitable underlying component technology must be chosen.

+A PECT include an abstract model of a component technology, consisting of a construction framework and a reasoning framework.
+To concretise a PECT, it is necessary to choose an underlying component technology, define restrictions on that technology (to allow predictions), and find and implement proper analysis theories.
+The PECT concept is highly portable, since it does not include any parts that are bound to a specific platform, but in practise the underlying technology may hinder portability.
+For modelling or describing a component-based system, the Construction and Composition Language (CCL) [21] is used.
+The CCL is not compliant to any standards.
 PECT is highly introducible, in principle it should be possible to analyse a part of an existing system using PECT.
 It should be possible to gradually model larger parts of a system using PECT.
-A system constructed with PECT can be difficult to understand; mainly because of the mapping from the abstract component model to the concrete component technology.
-It is probably the case that systems that look identical at the PECT-level behave differently when realised on different component technologies.
+A system constructed using PECT can be difficult to understand; mainly because of the mapping from the abstract component model to the concrete component technology.
+It is likely that systems looking identical at the PECT-level behave differently when realised on different component technologies.